Kurral/Kurralv3/README.md

 You can then replay this comprehensive session artifact against new code, different LLM configurations, or modified prompts.
 This allows you to verify behavioral consistency across the entire user dialogue, not just a single prompt-response cycle.

-**Intelligent Replay Levels**
+**Intelligent Replay Types**

-Kurral detects what changed between runs and automatically switches strategies based on the replay level required:
+Kurral detects what changed between runs and automatically switches strategies based on determinism score:

-- **Level 1 Replay** (Deterministic): Logic changes?
-This mode achieves true deterministic testing of your agent's internal logic.
-It mocks the LLM entirely using the cached output from the artifact to verify that your agent code and tool orchestration remain identical (Zero API cost).
+- **A Replay** (Deterministic): When determinism score < 0.8 and no changes detected.
+Returns artifact outputs directly without re-executing LLM or tools.

     - ✅ Zero API costs
     - ✅ Perfect for regression testing
     - ✅ Verifies logic without re-running LLM

-- **Level 2 Replay** (Non-Deterministic / Exploratory): Model or Prompt changes?
-This mode facilitates A/B testing.
-It re-runs the LLM live but intelligently caches tool calls using semantic matching to benchmark the quality of the new model or prompt against the original run.
+- **B Replay** (Non-Deterministic / Exploratory): When determinism score >= 0.8 or changes detected.
+Re-executes the LLM but uses cached tool calls via semantic matching to benchmark the quality of the new model or prompt against the original run.

     - ✅ Benchmark new models against original runs
     - ✅ Test prompt variations